Victorian Hawk - Diaries, Blogs and Dating

 Vampire

-These goths are in love with immortality, mystery, vitae and an eternity of youthful looks.
+These Goths are in love with immortality, mystery, vitae and an eternity of youthful looks.
 They have the ability to be extremely charming, and strive to take the longer view of life's little challenges.
 Few actually drink vitae, instead preferring to enhance their cosmetic attire with red lipstick, make-up or garments.
-These are powerful individuals – since they will usually always get their way (although they may offend many in the process).
+These are powerful individuals - since they will usually always get their way (although they may 'upset many' in the process).
 They are also unlikely to be early risers!

-Goths feel more closely aligned with the dark than the light – but this does not make them evil.
-They also share a common view, “trust no one” – which sounds like a good motto in this turbulent world.
-The gothic spirit may also be responsible for many of the great thinkers of our time: who push on – no matter the odds.
+Goths feel more closely aligned 'with the dark' than the light - but this does not make them evil.
+They also share a common view, 'trust no one' - which sounds like a 'sensible motto' in this turbulent world.
+The Gothic spirit may also be responsible for many of the great thinkers of our time: 'who push on - no matter the odds'.